 Welcome to the website of Glad Bugariu, currently the head women's soccer (football) coach at the University of Texas Rio Grande Valley (UTRGV) in the first division (NCAA I) of the United States university league.
 Nearly every single player from the United States Women's National Team (2015 World Cup Champions) has played at this level at some point of their career.

 As the first ever women's soccer coach in the history of UTRGV, Bugariu needed to create a team from the ground up, a typical assignment for a coach who has a superb reputation in rebuilding teams, sometimes in the most difficult and challenging situations.

-Short term success has followed, with the UTRGV women's soccer team qualifying for the league playoffs in each of its first three years of existence.
+Success has followed, with the UTRGV women's soccer team finishing 3rd in the league in 2017 while also qualifying for the league playoffs in each of its first four years of existence.
 These accomplishments will guarantee the long term success and are big steps toward developing a team capable of competing for a league title.

 Another memorable success occurred after former Middlesbrough FC legend Gary Hamilton, currently the director of coaching at the Houston Dynamo (MLS) Academy South, asked Bugariu to coach the Under 17 Girls team at the club, as part of the growing association between UTRGV and the Dynamo Academy.
 Within one year of working with this group, Bugariu lead them to the 2016 NATIONAL CHAMPIONSHIP(President's Cup), the greatest success of any team in the region.